‘Young And The Restless’ Spoilers For Nov. 20: Shooting Details Revealed, Paul Has News On Abby And Scott

 Before Zack fired his gun, he ranted that Scott and Abby will get what they deserve.
 It looked like Zack shot Scott, but it’s was hard to tell for sure.

-Young and the Restless spoilers tease that Abby will be alive and well at the Abbotts’ family celebration.
-There is no mention of Scott in the Thanksgiving preview, suggest he could end up in the hospital.
+Young and the Restless spoilers tease that Abby will be alive and well at the Abbott’s family celebration.
+There is no mention of Scott in the Thanksgiving preview, suggesting that he could end up in the hospital.

-The Y&R fans hope that there was a struggle for the gun and it accidentally goes off and hit Zack in the chest, killing him instantly.
+The Y&R fans hope that there was a struggle for the gun and it accidentally went off and hit Zack in the chest, killing him instantly.
 CBS will reveal Zack’s fate on Monday, November 20.

 The Young and the Restless airs weekdays on CBS.